benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q021-2.png)

-_**Q22:** Any vehicle that is not owned by a person that owns a phone_
+_**Q22:** Any vehicle that is not owned by a person who owns a phone_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q022.png)

-Note that the left component is _'vehicle'_ while the right component is _'owned by a person that owns a phone'_.
+Note that the left component is _'vehicle'_ while the right component is _'owned by a person who owns a phone'_.
 The right component is anything that follows the pink 'X' box - up to the end of the branch.

-_**Q23:** Any vehicle that is not owned by a person that doesn't own a phone_
+_**Q23:** Any vehicle that is not owned by a person who doesn't own a phone_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q023.png)

-_**Q24:** Any person that has (at least) two parents and owns a phone that was called from a phone that is not owned by either of his parents_
+_**Q24:** Any person who has (at least) two parents and owns a phone that was called from a phone that is not owned by either of his parents_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q024.png)